oracle-livelabs/multicloud/azure/create-base-database/deploy-vm/deploy-vm.md

-# Deploy a VM and Access Database Actions from the VM
+# Create a VM and Access the Database Using SQL Developer

 ## Introduction

-This lab walks you through the steps to deploy a Virtual Machine (VM) using the Azure portal so that you can access Database actions for your newly created Autonomous AI Database.
+This lab walks you through the steps to deploy a Virtual Machine (VM) using the Azure portal so that you can access your newly created Oracle Base Database Service using Oracle SQL Developer.
+You will also download and install Oracle SQL Developer on the VM.

 Estimated Time: 10 minutes